-NI 58-101 defines an "independent director" as a director who has no direct or indirect material relationship with the Company.
+NI 58-101 defines the "independence" of directors with reference to NI 52-110, which provides that a director is independent if he or she has no direct or indirect "material relationship" with the Company.
 A "material relationship" is in turn defined as a relationship which could, in the view of the Board, be reasonably expected to interfere with such member's independent judgment.

 The Board facilitates its independent supervision over management of the Company through frequent meetings of the Board and by ensuring that at least one director is independent of management.
-At the date of this Circular, the Board is currently comprised of seven members, two of whom are not independent and five of whom are independent.
+At the date of this Circular, the Board is comprised of seven members, two of whom are not independent and five of whom are independent.
 The non-independent member of the Board are Thomas Peregoodoff (President & Chief Executive Officer) and Simon Clarke (former Chief Executive Officer).
-The independent directors of the Company at the date of this Circular are Andrew Bowering, Sean Bromley, Steven Thomas, Jocelyn Thompson and James Hynes.
+The independent directors of the Company at the date of this Circular are Andrew Bowering, Sean Bromley, Steven Thomas, Jocelyn Thompson and Collette Brown-Rodriguez.
+Messrs.
+Simon Clarke and Sean Bromley will not stand for reelection at the Meeting.

 The Board believes that it functions independently of management.
-To enhance its ability to act independently of management, the Board may meet in the absence of the members of management or may excuse such persons from all or a portion of any meeting where a potential conflict of interest arises or where otherwise appropriate.
+To enhance its ability to act independently of management, the Board may meet in the absence of the members of management or may excuse such persons from all or a portion of any meeting where a potential conflict of interest arises, or where otherwise appropriate.